pachyderm/pachyderm/doc/docs/1.9.x/concepts/pipeline-concepts/datum/index.md

 **Join**
 :    A join input enables you to join files that are stored
      in different Pachyderm repositories and match a particular file path pattern.
+Joins are similar to `cross`, except instead of matching every pair of datums from each input, it only matches specific ones based on file paths.
 Conceptually, joins are similar to the database’s inner join operations, although they only match on file paths, not the actual file content.